Azure-Samples/azure-search-python-samples/Quickstart/README.md

 ## Run the sample

 1. Open the azure-search-quickstart.ipynb file in Visual Studio Code.

-1. Open an integrated terminal and run `pip install azure-search-documents`.

 1. Set the service endpoint and API key for your search service: